gramineproject/gramine-scaffolding/Documentation/manpages/scag-client.rst

     Configuration pertaining to DCAP attestation.

 ``dcap.mrenclave`` (string of hex digits)
     Expected MRENCLAVE.
-If not given, MRENCLAVE is not checked.,
+If not given, MRENCLAVE is not checked.

 ``dcap.mrsigner`` (string of hex digits)
     Expected MRSIGNER.
-If not given, MRSIGNER is not checked.,
+If not given, MRSIGNER is not checked.

 ``dcap.isv-prod-id`` (number)
     Expected ISV_PROD_ID.
 If not given, ISV_PROD_ID is not checked.